 - Sourced from grass-fed, GMO-, hormone-, and antibiotic-free animals

-- Free of inflammatory ingredients (gluten, dairy, whey, corn, soy, grains, legumes)
+- Free of inflammatory ingredients including gluten, dairy, whey, corn, soy, grains, legumes

-- Without colors, additives, preservatives, dyes, or other toxic ingredients
+- Free of colors, additives, preservatives, dyes, processed foods or other toxic ingredients

 When I was first looking for a protein powder that met all of the criteria above, I found there just wasn’t anything I felt comfortable using.
 In fact, I actually had to give up protein smoothies altogether for a number of years!
-My husband Xavier and I would come home from the gym and he would enjoy his whey protein smoothie while I made a green smoothie (which was still delicious, but didn’t fill the same need.)
+My husband Xavier and I would come home from the gym and he would enjoy his whey protein shake while I made a green smoothie without any beneficial, muscle-repairing protein.

-After years of missing my protein smoothie, I decided to formulate my own powder that would be free of all inflammatory ingredients, sourced from clean protein, and approved for myself and all of you.
+After years of keeping protein powder out of my meal plans, I decided to formulate my own pure paleo protein.
+It would be free of inflammatory ingredients, free of any GMO, sourced from clean protein, and approved for myself and all of you.

-The Myers Way® Paleo Protein is gluten, dairy, and sugar-free, and sourced from non-GMO, hormone- and antibiotic-free, grass-fed beef (don’t worry, you would never know it from the delicious taste!).
-You also won’t find any other The Myer’s Way® ‘no-no’s’ including grains, soy, eggs, milk, corn, or legumes.
-It’s perfect for everyone, especially those following an autoimmune protocol or simply avoiding inflammatory foods!
+The Myers Way® Paleo Protein is gluten, dairy, and sugar-free, and sourced from non-GMO, hormone- and antibiotic-free, grass-fed beef.
+And it tastes delicious!
+You also won’t find any other ‘no-no’s’ such as grains, soy, eggs, milk, corn, or legumes either.
+It’s perfect for those following the autoimmune protocol, a high-protein Paleo diet, or avoiding inflammatory foods.

-My Paleo Protein also contains a full 21 grams of complete protein per serving, tastes fantastic, and is incredibly easy to add to your daily routine as a morning shake or smoothie.
-It’s fast, easy, convenient, and fabulous for you.
+My Paleo Protein contains a full 21 grams of complete protein per serving, and is easy to add to your daily routine as shake or smoothie.
+On top of offering an unflavored version of this protein powder, there are also four delicious-tasting variations: Vanilla Bean, Double Chocolate, Salted Caramel, Mocha.
 Kids absolutely love it too!
-And when you purchase it, you’ll receive a FREE recipes eBook with loaded with my favorite smoothie recipes!
+And no matter which flavor your purchase, you receive a FREE recipes eBook loaded with fantastic smoothie recipes!

-With the rise in popularity of Paleo, “ancestral”, and “caveman” diets, collagen has also seen a spike in popularity, and the market has been flooded with collagen pills, powders, and even liquids and fortified drinks.
+With the rise in popularity of Paleo diets, collagen has also seen a spike in popularity.
+The market has been flooded with collagen pills, collagen powders, and even collagen liquids and fortified drinks.

-While it’s great that more and more people are taking advantage of the gut-repairing and skin-, hair-, and nail-boosting benefits of collagen, the downside is that many of these products are very low in the amino acids that give collagen its health benefits.
+It’s fantastic to see that people are taking advantage of the gut-repairing benefits, and the hair, skin and nail support from collagen.
+The downside is that many of these products are actually very low in the amino acids which give collagen all of its health benefits.

-Many of these collagen products are anything but “natural.”
-They are highly processed, and too often denatured by high heat and other processing methods, destroying the delicate peptides that should be included.
+On top of the low nutrient quality, many of these collagen products are anything but “natural.”
+They are highly processed, and oftentimes denatured by high heat and other processing methods, which destroys the delicate collagen peptides.

 When looking for a collagen supplement, be sure to look for a product that is: